How to Improve Your Building’s Indoor Air Quality

 Our Approach to IAQ

 First, we evaluate your building’s current conditions to set a baseline.
-Our extensive industry knowledge of HVAC and control systems combined with guidance provided by the Centers for Disease Control (CDC) and the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) enables us to create a strategic and effective IAQ plan for your building.
+Our extensive industry knowledge of HVAC and control systems, combined with guidance provided by the Centers for Disease Control (CDC) and the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE), enables us to create a strategic and effective IAQ plan for your building.

 In the evaluation stage, we prioritize any IAQ concerns, estimate resources needed to improve the air quality, and set implementation timelines.